ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Randomized Control and RL Formulation

 \section{Randomized Control and RL Formulation}

-The ART problem just formulated has no closed-form solution, not is its Hamilton--Jacobi--Bellman (HJB) equation on a high-dimensional state space in $x\in\mathbb{R}^d$ numerically intractable due to the curse of dimensionality.
-We instead resort to an RL-based solution by considering a randomized version of the problem in which $\theta$ is generated by a stochastic policy.
-Unlike most RL work, the randomization here is not for exploration; rather it is a {\it technical} device that embeds the underlying optimal control problem into the continuous-time RL framework that has been well developed recently in both theory and algorithms.
-We call this approach \emph{Adaptive Reparameterized Time via Reinforcement Learning} (ART-RL), and present it in this section.
+The ART problem has no closed-form solution and its HJB is intractable on the high-dimensional state space \(x\in\mathbb{R}^{d}\).
+We therefore introduce a Gaussian randomization of the control as a technical device that embeds ART into the continuous-time RL framework, enabling actor--critic learning.
+We call this approach \emph{Adaptive Reparameterized Time via Reinforcement Learning} (ART-RL).